sriram-2502/quad_koopman_mpc/README.md

   ```
   cmake_minimum_required(VERSION 3.5)
   ```
+  repeat for CMakeLists of other solvers also (based on what opens you set in acados build)

 - If you see a warning about CasADi version 3.7.0 not being supported, uninstall it and install version 3.6.7 using conda:
   ```